ventureoo/nvidia-tweaks/README.md

 limit (``~/.cache/nvidia`` by default).
 Recommended for modern games and DXVK 2.0+, where the cache can reach more than a gigabyte.

+> [!WARNING]
-**WARNING:** I strongly advise against specifying the above environment variables for the whole system.
-Please specify them for specific applications/games with nvidia-settings or using Lutris/Steam.
+> I strongly advise against specifying the above environment variables for the
+> whole system.
+Please specify them for specific applications/games with
+> nvidia-settings or using Lutris/Steam.

 ## GSP firmware